canndrew/netsim/docs/02_hello_world.md

 Usually we won't be constructing and sending packets to our devices manually.
 Instead we want to create multiple network devices and run our Rust code on them.
 To communicate between two devices we need some sort of packet routing.
-Next example demonstrates how to do that -
+The next example demonstrates how to do that -
 [route packets between devices](03_routing.md).